mtho-ngoza/mzansigig/README.md

 - Community and family acceptance of platform safety
 - Time from registration to first paid gig (target: <7 days)
 - Transition rate from informal gig work to formal employment or entrepreneurship

 ---

+---

+## 🎯 **Why "KasiGig"?**

+**Kasi** (from Afrikaans "lokasie") is South African slang for "township" - representing community, authenticity, and home.
+It's where most of our target users live and work.

+**The name signals:**
+- 🏘️ **Township roots** - We're built FOR the kasi, BY people who understand it
+- 🤝 **Cultural authenticity** - Not another corporate platform, but a community solution
+- 💪 **Empowerment** - From informal work in the kasi to building a career path
+- 🇿🇦 **Proudly South African** - Local slang that resonates with our community

+---